-Donald Gallo – Vice President
+Donald Gallo – President

 Donald P. Gallo, an attorney with Whyte Hirschboeck Dudek S.C., concentrates his practice on environmental, real estate and business matters.
 Mr. Gallo is also a professional engineer with more than 40 years of experience specializing in environmental engineering and 25 years of experience in law.
 In addition, he teaches a graduate-level course in environmental law at the Milwaukee School of Engineering.